AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataview.md

 >
 >If the components do not load properly in your data view and you see an error message instead, please refer to [Lack of permissions](../troubleshooting/lack-of-permissions.md) for a resolution.

 ## Settings

 1. Select the **[!UICONTROL Settings]** tab.
 1. Configure filters to apply to your entire data view.
-See [Settings (filters)](#settings-filters) below.
-1. Configure session timeout and metrics.
-See [Session settings](#session-settings) below.
-1. Select **[!UICONTROL Save and continue]** to continue configuring your new or existing data view.
-Select **[!UICONTROL Save]** to save the configuration for your existing data view.

-### Settings (filters)

    You can add filters that apply to an entire data view.
 This filter is applied to any report that you run in Workspace.
 Drag a filter from the list in the left rail to the [!UICONTROL Add filters] field.

-### Session settings
+1. Configure session timeout and metrics.
    Determine the time period of inactivity between events before a session expires and a new one is started.
 A time period is required.
 You can optionally also force a new session to start when an event contains a certain metric.
 See [Session settings](session-settings.md) for more details.
+1. Select **[!UICONTROL Save and continue]** to continue configuring your new or existing data view.
+Select **[!UICONTROL Save]** to save the configuration for your existing data view.

-Once all desired settings are specified, click **[!UICONTROL Save and finish]**.
+1. After all desired settings are specified, click **[!UICONTROL Save and finish]**.
+1. Continue following the upgrade steps that were dynamically generated for your organization from the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).